BobbyBurt/LittleFellas/README.md

 - [x] Test ideal size of sprites
 - [x] can the tank be the same size across different resolutions?
   - I can zoom, just make sure tank aspect ratio works on mobile & desktop

+- [ ] refactor Level.js, separate chunks into functions
+- [ ] use timer events in states
+  - [ ] test if they are fixed or impacted by framerate

 - [ ] prototype the most fun ways of interacting with creatures.
 The gameplay will be focused around them

 - [x] Set consistent tank size, NG window resolution, zoom levels